Wizards & Warriors Camp is a licensed educational Live Action Roleplaying (LARP) Summer Camp (ages 8-15 and 16-19 CIT) in central MA.

 The next step is simple… just call us at (781) 270-4800 or fill out the below form and we will contact you and answer your questions.
-Or you can Register Online right now with our mobile friendly form.
 We look forward to helping your hero live their adventure at our creative summer camp!

 How we do this: Our heroes revel in adventure at our STEM-based summer camps and learn a thing to two in the process.
 Many of our activities are designed to promote education while campers strive to solve the mysteries before them.
 For example…